 Top 10 Foods Highest in Vitamin B12 (Cobalamin)

-Vitamin B12, or Cobalamin, is necessary for making DNA and for creating energy in our cells.
-(1) A deficiency of vitamin B12 leads to anemia, fatigue, mania, and depression.
-A long-term deficiency can cause permanent damage to the brain and central nervous system.
+Vitamin B12, or Cobalamin, is necessary for many different processes throughout the body, including making DNA and creating energy in our cells.
+(1) A deficiency of vitamin B12 can lead to a variety of symptoms, including anemia, fatigue, mania, and depression.
+A long-term deficiency can cause permanent damage to the brain and other parts of the nervous system.
 (2)

 High vitamin B12 foods include clams, fish, crab, low-fat beef, fortified cereal, fortified soymilk, fortified tofu, low-fat dairy, cheese, and eggs.
-(3) The daily value (DV) for vitamin B12 is 2.4mcg per day, which has been recently reduced from 6mcg per the USDA food labeling standards.
+The daily value (DV) for vitamin B12 is 2.4mcg per day.
+In 2016, this was reduced from 6mcg per day, because the scientific evidence shows that 2.4mcg is enough to prevent symptoms of deficiency in the majority of people.
 (4) For this reason, the percentage of the daily value (%DV) may appear lower on outdated product labels.

 Below are the top 10 foods highest in vitamin B12, click here for an extended list of vitamin B12 rich foods, and here for other foods high in vitamin B.